-ARH 4931 Senior Capstone Seminar (Past topics include Latin American Muralism and Art and Globalization, and Inka Art in Its Andean Context.)
+ARH 4931 Senior Capstone Seminar (Past topics include Latin American Muralis, Art and Globalization, and Inka Art in Its Andean Context.)

 ARH 6654 Pre-Columbian Art Seminar (Past topics include Art and Urbanism in the Ancient Americas, Andean Textiles, Moche Art, and Inka Art in Art Historical Terms.)

 ARH 6666 Colonial Latin American Art Seminar (Past topics include Colonial Andean Architecture, Art and Globalization, and Classifying the Natural World.)

 Selected Articles and Chapters:*

 “The Cloth of Colonization: Peruvian Tapestries in the Andes and in Foreign Museums,” in Unmasking Ideology: The Vocabulary, Symbols, and Legacy of Imperial and Colonial Archaeology, edited by Bonnie Effros and Guolong Lai.
 Los Angeles: Cotsen Institute of Archaeology, Univ. of California Press, 2018.